Keanon Lowe: Movie

 On December 10, 2020, The Walt Disney Company announced that they were making a movie about Lowe produced by Seven Bucks Productions, currently known only as The Keanon Lowe project.
-As of September 2022, no release date has been announced.
+As of September 2022, no release date or further information had been announced.

 Book

-Lowe is the author of Hometown Victory, published by Macmillan in 2022.
+Lowe is the author of Hometown Victory: A Coach's Story of Football, Fate, and Coming Home, published by Macmillan in 2022.